Skip to content

 But now there’s another way.

-The red pill at the bottom of the rabbit hole.
+The Red Pill at the Bottom of the Rabbit Hole

-Two of the most loved Bitcoin metaphors are the red pill, from The Matrix, and the rabbit hole, from Alice in Wonderland.
+Two of the most loved Bitcoin metaphors are the red pill from The Matrix, and the rabbit hole, from Alice in Wonderland.
 These two are invoked so often because they get at the idea that Bitcoin leads to an education, or reeducation, on many fascinating topics.
 Chief among these topics is that Bitcoin is teaching us default-Keyensians what money really is — and this is the most important lesson Bitcoin teaches us.

 These days, like many before them, we’re forced to use certain monies by the decree and enforcement of national governments and monarchs.
 But this isn’t what money really is.
-This is what we Bitcoiners refer to as “fiat money”.
+This is what we Bitcoiners refer to as “fiat money.”

 Despite what default Keynesianism has us believing, money isn’t that complicated.
-Money is simply a good, asset or technology that is determined by the free market to be useful to solve the problems of barter and store the value of your labor over time.
-Money has network effects, just like the internet itself and the social networks that are built on top of it.
-Austrian economics hypothesizes that left alone by central authorities, human markets will naturally converge on the best money, often called “sound money”.
-As mentioned above, humans have throughout history converged on gold as the most sound form of money.
-Gold, however, was unable to escape control by central authorities, so human societies have been engaged in a swing back and forth between sound money and some debased, inflated version of it.
+Money is simply a good, asset, or technology that is determined by the free market to be useful to solve the problems of barter and store the value of your labor over time.
+Money has network effects, just like the internet and the social networks built on top of it.
+Austrian economics hypothesizes that left alone by central authorities, human markets will naturally converge on the best money, often called “sound money.”

 The technological miracle of Bitcoin is that Satoshi invented sound money able to resist capture by central authorities.
-It is the first good, asset or technology able to be free to operate as money for a global human economy.
-It is unable to be confiscated, censored, debased or inflated.
-Bitcoin is a profound zero to one moment and the implications for human society are nothing short of revolutionary.
+It is the first good, asset, or technology able to be free to operate as money for a global human economy.
+It is unable to be confiscated, censored, debased, or inflated.
+Bitcoin is a profound 'Zero to One' moment, and the implications for human society are nothing short of revolutionary.

-The reeducation of the default Keynesian masses.
+The Re-education of the Default Keynesian Masses

 The first Bitcoiners were the cypherpunks who came mostly for the tech.
-The next wave brought the Libertarians and gold bugs who came mostly for the sound money.
+The next wave brought the Libertarians and gold bugs, who came mostly for the sound money.
 Based on my observation of available literature, public internet communications, and my private conversations with Bitcoiners, it appears to me that both of these groups skewed heavily toward awareness of Austrian economic ideas compared to the general population.

 I ran a Twitter poll earlier this week to ask Bitcoiners about when they first started learning Austrian economic ideas, before or after they discovered Bitcoin.

 The results surprised some seasoned Austrian economics devotees.
-Right now, with a significant sample set, it appears that fully two-thirds of Bitcoiners have been introduced to Austrian economic ideas by Bitcoin.
+Right now, with a significant sample set, it appears that two-thirds of Bitcoiners have been introduced to Austrian economic ideas by Bitcoin.
 We’re in a new wave of Bitcoin — one in which most new Bitcoiners are default Keynesians being taught what money really is by Bitcoin itself.

-We’re now in the midst of competing experiments of epic proportions.
-Central banks and governments around the world have gone all-in on centralized, inflationary monetary and fiscal policies.
+We’re now amid competing experiments of epic proportions.
+Central banks and governments worldwide have gone all-in on centralized, inflationary monetary and fiscal policies.
 And the first sound money able to resist control by a central authority is competing against this centralized model of money control.
-Austrian economics has a new and better horse in the race.
-Where gold inevitably wore down in the face of the constant pressures to centralize control of money, Bitcoin seems able to resist, and indeed actually grow stronger in the face of centralization pressures.

-We know very well from history that humans will centralize control of money if it is at all possible, and the value of centralized money is proven to be inevitably debased and inflated away.
-As the first sound money resistant to central control Bitcoin is wealth insurance against the historically probable eventualities of the centralized control of money.
+As the first sound money resistant to central control, Bitcoin is wealth insurance against the historically probable eventualities of the centralized control of money.
 It’s downright rational for all default Keynesians to hodl Bitcoin because the way things are now is no longer how it always has to be.
 There are default Bitcoiners being born every day.

 Brady Swenson